amicks/Speculator/README.md

 `speculator/main.py`  Main file to run Speculator with arguments.
 Predicts the next trend of a ticker like USDT to BTC.

-`speculator/analysis.py`  Module with market technical analysis features and their application to a machine learning model.
+`speculator/market.py`  Module with market technical analysis features and their setup to a machine learning model.

+`speculator/models/` Package of machine learning models.

+`speculator/examples/`  Package of python script examples of Speculator's API and their related documentation/walkthrough/how-to. **This is important to understand Speculator's API**

-`speculator/features/`  Package of market technical analysis features
+`speculator/features/`  Package of market technical analysis indicators.

 `speculator/utils/` Package with modules for basic functions like getting market data from an API or converting dates to epochs.